A seafood gumbo with crayfish, oysters, shrimp and okra (photo © Mackenzie Ltd.).

 bay leaves and serve in deep bowls.

 You can purchase Emeril’s Original Essence seasoning online.
 Or, you can create your own from this recipe:

 2-1/2 tablespoons paprika

 2 tablespoons salt

 2 tablespoons garlic powder

 1 tablespoon black pepper

 1 tablespoon dried thyme

-Plan your play book.
+Plan your playbook.
 Take time to plan out the menu ahead of time.
-Spend a few minutes to write a grocery list and a prep list.
+Spend a few minutes writing a grocery list and a prep list.
 Plan out your dishes based on cooking time and see if there are any items that you can prepare ahead and just reheat.
 That way when it comes time to set up for the party you can enjoy the festivities, too.

 EMERIL’S ADVICE FOR SUPER BOWL FOOD PREP